axemonkey/challenge/src/challenges/2025-04-07-ladies-nite-in-buffalo.md

 ### PF says:

-> Eat 'em And Smile is probably my favourite Vai, and this is one of his best.
+> **Eat 'Em and Smile** is probably my favourite Vai, and this is one of his best.
 I've been playing it (wrong) for decades, so finally decided to sit down and get it as close as I can.

 </div>